akgunburak/Neural_Collaborative_Filtering/README.md

 # Deployable Deficiencies
 &nbsp;  The model is potentially be suffered from so called 'cold start problem' which is a common problem in the field of recommendation systems This problem refers to lack of sufficient data related to users and items to buid a predictive model effectively.
 This problem widely occurs when a new product is released or company enters a new market.
 &nbsp;  Potential solution for the cold start problem would be using hybrid approaches.
-According to structure of the market, content-based and collaborative filtering techniques can be mixed.
+Content-based and collaborative filtering techniques can be mixed by taking into account the structure of the market.